Out of District & Online Credit Information

-FOR PRE-APPROVAL: Students must turn in all forms NO LATER THAN June 1, 2021.
+FOR PRE-APPROVAL: For courses taken over the summer, students must turn in all forms NO LATER THAN June 1, 2022.
 Any forms submitted after this date will not be approved.
 This applies to both current JHS students and current 8th graders moving in to 9th grade.

 COSTS: Online courses can be expensive.
 The family must incur all financial responsibility for the course and any required materials.